khalilou88/semantic-icons/libs/bootstrap-icons/README.md

 The icons can be imported from `@semantic-icons/bootstrap-icons`.

-Icons use the Angular naming convention and are always prefixed with the word `svg` and suffixed with the word `icon`.
+Icons use the Angular naming convention and are always prefixed with the word `si` and suffixed with the word `icon`.

 ## License

-MIT © 2024-2024 Khalil LAGRIDA
+MIT © 2024-2025 Khalil LAGRIDA